The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Network centralization

-You do not want many SDK instances connecting to Optimizely's cloud service from every node in your application.
-Optimizely Agent centralizes your network connection.
+Running many SDK instances means every node in your application connects to Optimizely's cloud service.
+Optimizely Agent centralizes this into a single network connection.
 Only one cluster of agent instances connects to Optimizely for tasks like update datafiles and dispatch events.

 Preferred programming language is not offered as a native SDK

 You are using a programming language not supported by a native SDK.
 For example, Elixir, Scala, or Perl.
-While you can create your own service using an Optimizely Feature Experimentation SDK of your choice, you could also customize the open-source Optimizely Agent to your needs without building the service layer on your own.
+While you can create your own service using an SDK of your choice, you could also customize the open-source Agent to your needs without building the service layer on your own.

 Considerations for Optimizely Agent

-Before implementing Optimizely Agent, it is best to evaluate your configuration to ensure Agent aligns with your technical and business requirements.
-The following are some aspects to consider instead of outright reasons not to use Optimizely Agent.
-If you decide to not use Optimizely Agent, you can implement Optimizely's many open-source SDKs instead.
+Before implementing Optimizely Agent, consider whether it aligns with your technical requirements.
+If you decide not to use Agent, you can implement one of the many open-source SDKs instead.

 Latency

-If virtually instant performance is critical, you should use an embedded Optimizely Feature Experimentation SDK instead of Optimizely Agent.
+If virtually instant performance is critical, you should use an embedded SDK instead of Agent.

 • Feature Experimentation SDK – Microseconds